George Washington Goethals: Quartermaster General of the United States Army

-Honours and awards
+Honors and awards

 For his World War I service General Goethals, who retired March 1, 1919—and whom General Peyton C. March, the Army Chief of Staff, called "a great engineer, a great soldier, and the greatest Chief of Supply produced by any nation in the World War "—was awarded the Army Distinguished Service Medal; was named Commander of the Legion of Honor by France and Honorary Knight Commander, by Great Britain; and was awarded the British Order of St. Michael & St. George and the Grand Cordon of the Order of Wen Hu by China.
 Previously he had been awarded many medals by scientific and geographic societies and some fifteen honorary degrees by universities and colleges.
 The citation for his Army DSM reads:

 Civilian life

 Later on, he headed an engineering and construction firm.
-He became the first consulting engineer of the Port of New York Authority (now the Port Authority of New York and New Jersey), and the Goethals Bridge, one of the authority's bridges between New York and New Jersey, was named for him.
+He became the first consulting engineer of the Port of New York Authority (now the Port Authority of New York and New Jersey or PANYNJ).
+Both the original Goethals Bridge and the current Goethals Bridge, which the PANYNJ operates between New York and New Jersey, were named for him.
+Goethals was an elected member of the American Academy of Arts and Sciences, the American Philosophical Society, and the United States National Academy of Sciences.

 Personal life and death

 In 1884, he married Effie Rodman; they had two sons.
-Goethals died at his apartment at 12 East 86th Street in Manhattan, New York City on January 21, 1928.
+Goethals, after having been discovered to have terminal lung cancer in September 1927, died at the age of 69, "surrounded by his wife and two sons", at his apartment at 12 East 86th Street in Manhattan, New York City on January 21, 1928.
 He was buried at the cemetery of the United States Military Academy at West Point.